 Composite PMI in Germany averaged 53.00 points from 2013 until 2023, reaching an all time high of 62.40 points in July of 2021 and a record low of 17.40 points in April of 2020.
 This page provides the latest reported value for - Germany Composite PMI - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Germany Composite PMI - data, historical chart, forecasts and calendar of releases - was last updated on March of 2023.

-Composite PMI in Germany is expected to be 54.90 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Composite PMI in Germany to stand at 53.70 in 12 months time.
-In the long-term, the Germany Composite PMI is projected to trend around 54.80 points in 2022 and 54.00 points in 2023, according to our econometric models.
+Composite PMI in Germany is expected to be 52.60 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Germany Composite PMI is projected to trend around 54.20 points in 2024 and 53.40 points in 2025, according to our econometric models.